Flight Compensation for Missed Connections due to Delays, Cancellations, and more

 How to tell if your connecting flights were part of the same reservation

 Missed connections are only eligible where both flights were part of the same reservation.
 That means that you booked a single journey from your departure to your destination, and the airline issued you with a ticket for connecting flights.
-Most often the connecting flights are with the same airline, but that isn’t always the case.
+While connecting flights are often with the same airline, they can also be with different airlines, as long as they are part of the same booking.

-This is different to if you made two (or more) bookings for flights and plan to catch one following another.
-This situation would not be covered for missed flight connection – although you may be able to claim compensation for the original disruption.
+This differs from situations where you made two (or more) separate bookings for different flights and plan to catch one after the other.
+In such cases, missed flight connections are generally not covered for compensation, although you may still be eligible for compensation for any disruptions to the original flight.

-Some travel agents will book two separate flights as part of the same journey.
-But they should make clear if they are not part of the same reservation and highlight the “self-transfer” at the connecting airport.
+Be aware that some travel agents might book two separate flights as part of the same journey.
+They should clearly inform you if these flights are not part of the same reservation and highlight that you will need to make a "self-transfer" at the connecting airport.
+Always double-check this information to avoid unexpected issues during your trip.

 If you’re not sure if your journey is a single reservation, a simple way to tell is by looking at your booking reference number.